 5. Have a Beachside Dinner at Westin Chosin Hotel.
 ‘Camelia’

-Visit this gorgeous fancy beach-side place for a dinner at Camelia or/and cocktail/ afternoon tea at Panorama Bar to enjoy the view.
-There is a large choice of seafood, meats, sushi, vegetable dishes and, of course, deserts.
+Visit this gorgeous fancy beach-side place for dinner at Camelia or/and cocktail/ afternoon tea at Panorama Bar to enjoy the view.
+The buffet offers a large choice of seafood, meats, sushi, vegetable dishes and, of course, deserts.
 It is a bit of an upscale place, and it is absolutely worths it!
 Incredible views and a large chose of fresh & absolutely delicious foods.

 Bookings in advance are strongly recommended for Friday and Saturday while during the week there are no problems with the tables and no time limits.